 Australopithecus anamensis is the earliest known species of Australopithecus and possibly the earliest obligate biped.
 The Omo-Turkana basin (ca. 4 Ma) preserves an exceptional record of A. anamensis.
 Most fossils attributed to this species within the basin have been found at Kanapoi (~75%), some have been discovered at Allia Bay (~25%), and no hominin remains have been found at Mursi.
 Does the difference in hominin abundance between sites correspond to environmental differences?
 To answer this question, we examined a total of 194 carbon and oxygen stable isotope ratios obtained from faunal dental enamel, including new data from Allia Bay (n=57), Mursi (n=27), and Kanapoi (n=3).
 This research focuses particularly on mixed-feeder herbivores which can adapt to different environments by eating foods that are more readily available, rather than limited to either strictly grazing or browsing.
 Their diet is likely to reflect more accurately the paleovegetation of an environment than the diet of taxa that have more restricted dietary preferences.
-The mixed feeders in our sample (n=123) include bovids from the tribes Tragelaphini, Hippotragini, Antilopini, Aepycerotini and suids from the genus Nyanzachoerus.
+The mixed feeders in our sample (n=123) include bovids from the tribes Tragelaphini, Hippotragini, Antilopini, Aepycerotini, and suids from the genus Nyanzachoerus.
 The distribution of carbon isotopic compositions of each taxon are generally more C-depleted at Mursi relative to the same taxon at Kanapoi, with samples from Allia Bay generally intermediate between these endmembers.
 This trend is particularly strong in tragelaphin and aepycerotin $\delta^{13}$ C values, suggesting important differences in use of C3 and C4 vegetation between these sites.
-In sum, the stable isotope data from mixed feeding herbivores corresponds to a broad north-south environmental gradient, from a more closed habitat at Mursi to a more open environment in Kanapoi with intermediate environments at Allia Bay.
+In sum, the stable isotope data from mixed feeding herbivores corresponds to a broad north-south environments at Allia Bay.
 A. anamensis thus appears more frequently in more open environments.